Jan Morris: Career

+Initially, Morris hoped to join the Royal Navy, only to be prevented due to colour blindness.
+Instead, she joined a Cavalry regiment during the closing stages of the Second World War, serving in the 9th Queen's Royal Lancers, and being posted to the Free Territory of Trieste in 1945, during the joint British–American occupation.
+She eventually went on to serve as regimental intelligence officer.

-After the war, Morris wrote for The Times and in 1953 was the only journalist accompanying the 1953 British Mount Everest expedition, which included Edmund Hillary and Tenzing Norgay, who were the first to scale Mount Everest.
+Morris wrote for The Times and in 1953 was the only journalist accompanying the 1953 British Mount Everest expedition, which included Edmund Hillary and Tenzing Norgay, who were the first to scale Mount Everest.
 Morris reported the success of Hillary and Tenzing in a coded message to the newspaper, "Snow conditions bad stop advanced base abandoned yesterday stop awaiting improvement", and by coincidence the scoop was published in The Times on the morning of the coronation of Elizabeth II.

 The message was initially interpreted to mean that Tom Bourdillon and Tenzing had reached the summit, but the first name was corrected before the story was broken.
 Claims that the news was held back ignore the communication problems of the time; it was quite an achievement to get the news of the 29 May ascent to London by Coronation Day on 2 June, as it had to be sent to Namche Bazaar by runner.

 Reporting from Cyprus on the Suez Crisis for the Manchester Guardian in 1956, Morris produced the first "irrefutable proof" of collusion between France and Israel in the invasion of Egyptian territory, interviewing French Air Force pilots who confirmed that they had been in action in support of Israeli forces.
 She also reported on the 1961 trial of Adolf Eichmann in Jerusalem.
-Later Morris opposed the Falklands War.
+Later, Morris opposed the Falklands War.